 As mentioned before, while both therapy practices have similar end goals for the patient — it’s important to note the differences between the two.
 Knowing the difference between the two types of therapy will allow you to make a proper decision on what can help fix your pain problem.

 The main goal of the massage therapists in Minneapolis is to target the painful area and work using massage techniques to release tension and increase flexibility.
 What this does for the patient is help you feel more relaxed, relieve stress, and even reduce pain.

 That being said, massage therapy has its benefits.
 If you’re someone who is looking to release tension and relax — massage therapy is perfect for you.

 But if you’re someone experiencing shoulder, knee, or back pain that just won’t go away no matter what you try – there might be a deeper issue that a physical therapist can help you fix.

-Physical Therapy Physical therapy works to provide rehabilitation and improve strength and mobility to those who have experienced pain or an injury due to physical activity or other factors.
+Physical therapy works to provide rehabilitation and improve strength and mobility to those who have experienced pain or an injury due to physical activity or other factors.

 It helps people with pain problems such as neck pain, shoulder pain, back pain, knee pain, foot/ankle pain, and similar issues.
-Some physical therapists help athletes with sports injuries, as well – all you have to do is find a physical therapist in your area that will treat the specific issue you’re having trouble with.
+Some physical therapists in Minneapolis help athletes with sports injuries, as well – all you have to do is find a physical therapist in your area that will treat the specific issue you’re having trouble with.